 Healthy relationships set the perfect tone for an overall healthy lifestyle.
 If your spouse, friends or other loved ones encourage eating a healthy diet, exercising, not smoking, etc., you're likely to follow in their footsteps.
 It's a lot easier to take on healthy behaviors when you surround yourself with people who are doing the same.

-It’s natural for humans to want to feel needed, and like they’re part of something bigger.
-Many people strive to feel like they're doing something good for someone else, and improving the world in some way.
+Many people strive to feel like they're doing something good for someone else and improving the world in some way.
 Being in a loving relationship, no matter what kind, can give a person a sense of well-being and purpose.
 In fact, it's possible that having a sense of purpose can actually add years to your life.

-Everyone is unique and has their own needs and desires when it comes to relationships, handling stress and living a healthy, meaningful life.
-If you're the type of person who enjoys being alone, that's okay too, but attempting to make a couple close relationships could mean noticeable benefits to your mental and physical health.
+Everyone is unique and has their own needs and desires when it comes to relationships, handling stress and living a meaningful life.
+If you're the type of person who enjoys being alone, that's okay too, but attempting to form a few close relationships could contribute noticeable benefits to your mental and physical health.

 Sometimes having at least one good friend (or trusted co-worker, therapist or counselor) to help walk you through issues like social anxiety or depression can end up being more than worthwhile.
 It might be difficult, but it also might be exactly what you need.
 Even just having one or two strong, healthy relationships in your life can have a positive effect on health.